AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 To delete a node from the DMX lines, click on the **X** button.
-To delete all nodes from a line, click on the **Group delete button** (the **X** button in the very Dmx line).
-To delete all nodes from all lines, click on the **X** button close to the header Dmx lines.
+To delete all nodes from a line, click on the **Group delete button** (the **X** button in the very DMX line).
+To delete all nodes from all lines, click on the **X** button close to the header DMX lines.

 In order to change the assignment, i.e. to assign a node to a different line, you need to delete it from the line it is assigned to (by clicking on the **X**)